arschles/www/content/modules5.md

 That should get you all set up!
 You can also do this inside an empty folder to start up a brand new project.

 >If it doesn't, you might have to change a few things before you can get your project on modules.
-Your best option for now is to go ask in the `#modules` channel of the [Gophers Slack group](https://invite.slack.golangbridge.org/)
+Your best option for now is to go ask in the `#modules` channel of the [Gophers Slack group](https://invite.slack.golangbridge.org/).

 ## How Do I Add A New Module? 🥳

 You can use `go get`!
-Here's how to add my a [popular testing package](https://github.com/stretchr/testify):
+Here's how to add a [popular testing package](https://github.com/stretchr/testify):

 ```console
 go get github.com/stretchr/testify@v1.5.1